girder/girder/docs/api-docs.rst

     self.model('cat')

-If you wish to use models in something other than a REST Resource or Model, either mixin or instantiate the :ref:`ModelImporter` class.
+If you wish to use models in something other than a REST Resource or Model, either mixin or instantiate the `ModelImporter` class.

 Model Helper Functions
 ^^^^^^^^^^^^^^^^^^^^^^